niesfisch/traffic-dumper/README.md

 # Getting Postgres Protocol Debugger

+just download the latest zip file

+or built from scratch

     $> git clone https://github.com/niesfisch/Postgres-Protocol-Debugger.git
     $> cd Postgres-Protocol-Debugger.git
     $> mvn clean package

 # How To

-1. start the Postgres DB Server, remember which port is is now running on, e.g. 5432
+1. start the postgres db server, remember which port is is now running on, e.g. 5432
-2. start pg-debugger.sh with the local port and target port (that you will connect to)
+2. start pg-debugger.sh

 e.g.

-    pg-debugger.sh --server homer --port 5432 --localport 7777
+    pg-debugger.sh --server homer --serverport 5432 --localport 7777

 this will start a connection to host homer on port 5432 which is connected to your local port 7777

-3. start any application that is using Postgres DB and and change it to connect to localhost:5555
+3. start any application that is using postgres and and change it to connect to localhost:7777

 e.g.